petramika/anne-next-testing/README.md

-# Anne's vite testing stuffies
+# Anne's Next.js testing stuffies

 This skeleton is used for me to test different tools, to see what can I do with them.